Hamish Ogston Foundation’s role in restoring the historic Makin Organ at Liverpool Cathedral

 Works in 2017 included the complete refurbishment of the 30” pressure Bombarde Tubas 16ft, 8ft, 4ft, actions reservoirs and the 183 pipes, which again went to DWOB for shop restoration, as did the four ranks of Great reeds 16, 8, 8, 4; another 610 pipes.
 The work, in both cases, included chests, valves, magnets, pallets, link wires, internal power motors, and remedial repair and cleaning and restoration of the pipework.

 The Summer long vac of 2017 saw the complete cleaning of the 549 pipes of the Positif organ, releathering of the Great double-rise reservoir and restoration and cleaning of the Pedal 32’ Bombarde.

 Work this year has included updating of the two consoles and the refurbishment of the 1,459 pipe Solo Organ; including complete renovation of chests, valves, magnets, pallets, link wires, internal power motors, and cleaning and remedial repairs to the pipe-work and reversal of the shutters for better tonal egress into the Central Space.
 This year’s long Summer vac saw the cleaning of the 1,215 pipes of the Choir Organ, which now pretty much completes the work on the North-side.

-All being well, the work projected in 2007 will be complete by 2020.
+All being well, the work projected in 2007 will be completed by 2020.
 However, some of the 1970’s work has begun to let us down, such as the rather antiquated transmission and piston systems; so we are not yet finished!
-The good news is that this is all fairly minor, in comparison of what has been accomplished …. nevertheless, I can’t hang up my fundraising hat just yet!
+The good news is that this is all fairly minor, in comparison of what has been accomplished … nevertheless, I can’t hang up my fundraising hat just yet!